franzhaas/robotframework-concurrent/README.md

 ### The process star approach
 This one is straightforward to implement and safe and I have not seen a proposal in the wild.

+As we start a new independent process, the typical danger of mixing forks with threads does not apply.
+As there are no locks, there are no dead locks, live locks.
+As there is no shared mutable state there are no race conditions.

+### The subprocesses star approach
+Similar to the process star, only available with Python 3.12 and above with external dependencies, and probably from 3.14 with builtin.
+No process boundary needs to be crossed for data exchange.
+Compared to fork/forkserver no process fork overhead when starting a subprocess, but the interpreter start overhead.
+Compared with spawn it no process start overhead.

 ### The events/task approach
-A technique that allows all robot framework features to be used, (only quick ones make sense), from the background threads is a feature not provided by the competing solutions, also the event-based organization appears to be novel.
+A technique that allows all robot framework features to be used, (only quick ones make sense), from the background threads is a feature not provided by the competing solutions, also the event-based organization appears to be novel in this environment.

+### The async/coroutine approach
+This is regular robot framework.
+This is very similar to the events/task approach, however it does not use threads, but eventloops and does not provide a coordinated way to interact with robotframework from the async execution.

 ## Ideas on how to modify the robot framework properly for better concurrency support